Venancio Batista-Pedro

 The Shift in Gratitude and Passion

 Healthcare philanthropy has been rooted in gratitude for many a year now.
-Donors are often motivated by positive personal experiences within hospitals, healthcare systems, or even by the heartfelt touch of a care giver.
+Donors are often motivated by positive personal experiences within hospitals, healthcare systems, or even by the heartfelt touch of a caregiver.
 Recognizing these motivations, many organizations prioritize grateful patient programs to channel this appreciation.

 However, as the pandemic cast a more intense spotlight on healthcare, the narrative expanded around what motivates donors to give.
 “The pendulum is swinging… development teams need to understand how to engage donors in their passion, not only their gratitude,” McCampbell said.
-This shift underscores the need for fundraisers to connect with donors on deeper, more diverse interests that align with an organization’s vision.
+This shift underscores the need for fundraisers to connect with donors on deeper, more diverse interests that align with their organization’s vision.

 The pandemic also elevated awareness of healthcare philanthropy’s tangible and transformative impact.
 Beyond enhancing patient care and funding initiatives, philanthropy now plays a critical role in addressing broader systemic challenges like physician burnout and creating environments that foster joy and fulfillment for healthcare workers.
 These secondary benefits create a virtuous cycle, embedding philanthropy even more deeply into the DNA of healthcare systems.